Frequently Asked Questions

 - 5 points each: Attendance at a minimum of four NMC international events, one per semester is required.
 Most all events are free to current students.

-- When at least 100 points have been achieved, the student will schedule a 20-minute capstone presentation related to their participation in global learning opportunities to the director of International Services & Service Learning and 2-3 selected faculty members.
+- When at least 100 points have been achieved, the student will schedule a 30 minute capstone presentation related to their participation in global learning opportunities to the director of International Services & Service Learning and 1–2 selected faculty members.
 The student’s progress will be housed within an electronic portfolio residing in a Moodle shell and available for display during their capstone.

 What is the difference between a course designated as Inherently Global and one that is Global by Section?

 An Inherently Global course is one where the majority of the content is globally focused: World Regional Geography, Cultural Anthropology, Spanish, Eastern Religions, etc. A course designated as Global by Section is a non-inherently global course which has been reconstructed by the instructor with a majority of content that is globally focused: Econ 102 – Kahn, Eng.
 112 – Sprenkle.
 Unlike a globally inherent course, the course is always listed on the International Services & Service Learning web site with the instructor name.
-We look forward each year to building more of these types of offerings!
+We look forward to offering more of these each year!

 How can I complete 10–30 points of domestic intercultural experience?